 Just one thing to note is that the U6t sits a bit more flush to the ear much like the Nio due to the smaller form factor.
 Bigger builds such as the U18s sit out a little further though it’s not a concern when it comes to comfort or passive isolation levels as they are more determined by the type of tip and filter used.

 The traditional influencer for passive isolation are the supplied tips which is the same lineup as the U18s in that cool spidery tip holder tray that also fits neatly into the carry case lid.

-You get 3 types of tips, a foam variant called TrueFidelity in small, medium, and large as well as a set of single bore silicone tips in the same sizes.
-The 3rd set are SpinFit CP145s which I personally found to isolate the best out of the three supplied ear tips sets as well as providing the highest level of comfort.
+You get 3 types of tips, a foam variant called TrueFidelity in small, medium, and large as well as a set of single-bore silicone tips in the same sizes.
+The 3rd is a set of SpinFit CP145s which I found to isolate the best out of the three supplied ear tips sets as well as providing the highest level of comfort.

 The foam tips felt a bit more secure in my ear compared to the softer more pliable silicone tips but neither the silicone nor the foam tips did quite as well for noise attenuation.

 Isolation is so-so for the U6t, about the same as the U18s and slightly better than the vented Nio.
 You can tweak that passive level via the tips which you can read more about below but you can also influence it via the apex filters which both isolate and fine-tune the performance at the same time.

 Each supplied filter with the U6t has a varying level of dB noise attenuation that you can pick up on right away.
 The mX filter isolates the least at -15 dB with the m20 the max at -20 dB.
 The m15, which is fitted on the U18s out of the box, is rated at -15 dB.